Blendify/blender-manual/blender_docs/manual/render/cycles/nodes/types/textures/environment.rst

 Environment Texture
 *******************

-Environmental textures are used to light your scene using an environment map image file as a texture.
+The *Environmental Texture* is used to light your scene using an environment map image file as a texture.

 Inputs